TodePond/fuckoffaimusic/README.md

 sorry that may or may not be the case but unfortunately i'm part of the fuck off ai music movement?

+### My project would not exist if I hadn't used LLMs to make it

+sorry that may or may not be the case but unfortunately i'm part of the fuck off ai music movement?

 <br />
 <br />
 <br />